 The MR TA measures the activation/inhibition of the human Mineralocorticoid Receptor (MR) through a luciferase reporter gene.
-It is based on the human uterine adenocarcinoma cells (HeLa cells)(or U2OS human cells) stably expressing the ligand binding domain (LBD) of human MR fused to the yeast GAL4 DNA binding domain (DBD).
+It is based on the human uterine adenocarcinoma cells (HeLa cells) stably expressing the ligand binding domain (LBD) of human MR fused to the yeast GAL4 DNA binding domain (DBD).
 This stable model allows specific and sensitive measurement of hMR ligand activities and is a high-throughput, cell-based screening tool for identifying and characterizing hMR ligands.